 10There can be other types as well but in RECORD the focus was on international and national CoEs.
 For instance, there are CoEs of local importance that are probably very special: at the beginning high-tech firms in the Silicon Valley were a localised industrial cluster centre and later obviously it started to have global influence.

-11The earliest definition of the NIS is probably Freeman [1987]: "the network of institutions in the public and private sectors whose activities and interactions initiate, import, modify and diffuse new technologies".
+11The earliest definition of the NIS is probably Freeman [1987]: "the network of institutions in the public and private sectors whose activities and interactions initiate, import, institute of the NIS is probably Freeman [1987].

+modify and diffuse new technologies".
 Lundwall [1992] is also a frequently cited source of the NIS definition.
 12Researchers have further refined the NIS concept.
 For example, Etzkowitz-Leydesdorff [1997] have drawn the attention to the role of the government in their Triple Helix scheme.